prefix-dev/pixi/CONTRIBUTIONS.md

 pixi run build
 ```

-After building cargo should have put a binary in the target folder that you can run from the command line.
+After building, cargo should have placed a binary in the `target` folder that you can run from the command line.
 ```
 ./target/release/pixi
 ```